 I’ve said before that I prefer romance novels over television shows.
-And while that’s still true, I have to mention the except to this rule: Jane the Virgin.
+And while that’s still true, I have to mention the exception to this rule: Jane the Virgin.
 Now, if every show was as compelling as Jane the Virgin is, perhaps I’d have a problem.
 (Or perhaps not, since I’m fairly certain the reason I love this show so much is because of its resemblance to romance novels.)
 But this quirky, sweet, smart show is my favourite.
 And because I write about romance in this blog, I’m going to share why that is in a way that has everything to do with romance, and nothing to do with my obsession with Jane…

 Jane is a heroine you can relate to…